-In the parable of the wheat and tares, Jesus is shown as commanding angels and hell: “The Son of man will send his angels, and they will gather out of his kingdom all causes of sin and all evildoers, and throw them into the furnace of fire, where there will be weeping and gnashing of teeth” (Matt 13:41-42).
+In the parable of the wheat and tares, Jesus is shown as commanding angels and hell: “The Son of man will send his angels, and they will gather out of his kingdom all causes of sin and all law-breakers, and throw them into the furnace.
+In that place there will be weeping and gnashing of teeth” (Matt 13:41-42).
 This agrees with Hebrews 1:6, where the Father says of Jesus, “Let all God’s angels worship him”.
-If, as God emphatically said, “I am the LORD, that is my name; my glory I give to no other, nor my praise to graven images” (Isa 42:8), why would he command the angels to worship Jesus if he wasn’t God, the second Person of the Trinity?
+If, as God emphatically said, “I am the LORD; that is my name; my glory I give to no other, nor my praise to carved idols” (Isa 42:8), why would he command the angels to worship Jesus if he wasn’t God, the second Person of the Trinity?

 Furthermore, in Matthew’s gospel, Jesus warns us that he is returning to earth in judgment.
-“Immediately after the tribulation of those days the sun will be darkened, and the moon will not give its light; the stars will fall from heaven, and the powers of the heavens will be shaken; then will appear the sign of the Son of Man in heaven, and then all the tribes of the earth will mourn, and they will see the Son of Man coming on the clouds of heaven with power and great glory; and he will send out his angels with a loud trumpet call, and they will gather his elect from the four winds, from one end of heaven to the other” (Matt 24:29-31).
+“Immediately after the tribulation of those days the sun will be darkened, and the moon will not give its light, and the stars will fall from heaven, and the powers of the heavens will be shaken.
+Then will appear in heaven the sign of the Son of Man, and then all the tribes of the earth will mourn, and they will see the Son of Man coming on the clouds of heaven with power and great glory.
+And he will send out his angels with a loud trumpet call, and they will gather his elect from the four winds, from one end of heaven to the other” (Matt 24:29-31).

 Who has command of the angels?
 Only God!
 When God gave the Law to Israel, it was preceded and accompanied by angels and trumpets and earthquake and fire – it was terrifying.
-The writer of Hebrews described it thus: “For you have not come to what may be touched, a blazing fire, and darkness, and gloom, and a tempest, and the sound of a trumpet, and a voice whose words made the hearers entreat that no further messages be spoken to them……so terrifying was the sight that Moses said, ‘I tremble with fear’” (Heb 12:18-21).
+The writer of Hebrews described it thus: “For you have not come to what may be touched, a blazing fire and darkness and gloom, and a tempest and the sound of a trumpet and a voice whose words made the hearers beg that no further messages be spoken to them……so terrifying was the sight that Moses said, ‘I tremble with fear’” (Heb 12:18-21).

 The One who gave the Law on Sinai is the One who will be returning, at which time the powers of heaven shall be shaken – this One is Jesus, God and creator of heaven and earth!
 The angels are his to command, and he sends them out to gather his elect to be with him – see also Matt 13:40-43; 49-50.